Boating Accidents & Wrongful Death

 During the summer, you can see boats out all over the bay.
 In Florida, they are widely used in all types of conditions.
-All this to say, it’s not crazy to think that they can be just as dangerous as car accidents.
-Boats also do not come equipped with safety features that cars have such as brakes, seat belts and airbags.
+All this to say, it’s not crazy to think that a boat accident can be just as dangerous as a car accident.
+Boats also do not come equipped with safety features that cars have such as brakes, seat belts, and airbags.
 So potentially they are even more dangerous than cars.

 In one recent case, the family of a man killed in a boat crash claimed that another man was not paying attention when he plowed into a stationary bat.
 A total of three people were killed.

 Most boating accidents, like car accidents, are avoidable.
 Some key tips include:

 - Making sure the driver is sober, just like when in a car

 - Boating only when weather permits

 - this includes checking wind speeds, tide times, and wave heights

 - Watching out for other boats that may not be paying attention themselves